Block on Trump's Asylum Ban Upheld by Supreme Court

-We hear all the time about unemployment benefits for laid off workers.
-(Or at least you should -- if you're a business owner, chances are you and your employees are paying into the unemployment system.)
-But what about unemployment benefits for failed entrepreneurs?
-If you owned an unlucky small business, are you out of luck when it comes to unemployment?
+We hear all the time about unemployment benefits for laid-off workers.
+But what about unemployment benefits for business owners?
+If you owned an unlucky small business (or you owned a business during an unlucky time such as the coronavirus outbreak), are you out of luck when it comes to unemployment?

-While each state may run their unemployment benefit programs a little differently, there is one general rule to unemployment for small business owners: pay in, get paid.
+While each state may run their unemployment benefit programs a little differently, there is one general rule to unemployment for small business owners: If you pay in, you get paid.

 Structure and Salary